I have named one of the chapters in my journal “Annoyances.”

 I understand that annoyances cannot be eliminated, but once you become aware of your empowerment, there are ways to reduce the number of repeated ones.

 First and foremost, let’s be honest.
 Part of the responsibility is on the annoyed person.
 A woman must take care of herself.
 When women are overtaxed and overtired, they cannot handle even the smallest of their annoyances.
+Understanding anger as a defense mechanism can help in regaining control over stressful situations.
 Ask me; I know!

 As I continued to sit with America, refreshed cup of hot water with mint in hand and a hopefully focused mind, I devised a formula to reset my mind to build back my spirit by journaling my thoughts.

 Writing is a personal form of therapy.
 It always leads to authentic answers, though it takes time.
 When you are annoyed by a situation(s), take up journaling, sweet reader.
 The written word will refresh your thoughts as you navigate your annoying situation.
+Journaling allows you to express your thoughts and feelings, providing clarity and helping you navigate annoying situations.
 You will live into your answer(s).
 Journaling provides a writer with clarity.
 My number one rule: Write authentically.

 To Thine Own Self Be True